 Reticle: Adjustments are made for the 2 MOA reticle by using the protective turret caps upside down.
 Although a flathead screwdriver or edge or coin would work if you somehow misplaced both caps.
 Each click moves the dot 1” at 100 yards.
 And while the dot has a slight bloom it seems more rounded than my Aimpoint H1 reticle.
 But having 2 night vision capable settings is an excellent extra in case you ever need that option.

 The view is clear through the optic, but seems a bit obstructed due to the thick walls and projector protrusion at the 5 o’clock position.
 Removing the rubber armor didn’t make much of a difference in enhancing field of view around the outside of the optic.

 Activation: Pressing the up arrow on the SPARC AR instantly turns it on after which adjustments are made with either button.
 Holding the down arrow for 3 seconds powers down the optic.

 Summary: While the SPARC AR isn’t perfect, it gets the job done without breaking the bank.

 I would consider the SPARC AR is a viable option for a budget optic or a perfect choice for a backup rifle.
 As with all electronics I always recommend backup iron sights since I’ve been able to break even high end optics such as Aimpoint and Trijicon over the years.
 The price of less than $200 definitely makes it attractive.
-PSA offers the SPARC AR for $199 including 10 PMAGS or consider one with an upgraded American Defense mount for the same price.
+I’ve found the Vortex SPARC as low as $129 here.